jaiden-lee/juncture/README.md

 - Getting project-specific metrics and statistics
 - Managing project-level webhooks and notifications

 The selected project ID is stored in the `jira_connection` table and is used by other Juncture endpoints that require project context.
+This endpoint only interacts with Juncture's database and does not make any calls to Jira's API, so it cannot fail due to Jira API issues or require reauthorization.

 Use this endpoint to:
 - Set the default project for a Jira connection